-Infiltrating endometriosis | Endometriosis of the sciatic nerve
+Diagnosis and symptoms | Infertility | Treatment | Infiltrating endometriosis | Endometriosis of the sciatic nerve

 Because endometriosis lesions are subject to cyclical changes in hormones, they grow and release neurotransmitters that cause pain in the lower abdomen during the menstrual period.
-In many women, the pain extends down to the leg or lower back.
+In many women, the pain extends down to their legs or lower back.
 Sometimes it can feel like lumbago or irritation of the sciatic nerve.
 Endometriosis can occur at all stages of life and is a chronic but curable condition that may require repeated intervention.

 Laparoscopic surgery is the gentlest and most effective method of treating severe endometriosis.
 The endometriosis is completely removed in this procedure, while the pelvic organs and their functions are preserved.
-Removal of the uterus or ovaries is not usually necessary and also not desirable if the patient wants to have children at a later stage.
+Removal of the uterus or ovaries is not usually necessary and also not desirable if the individual wants to have children at a later stage.

 When endometriosis occurs in the region between the intestine and the vagina, it is known as deep infiltrating endometriosis in the rectovaginal septum.
-In this case, endometriosis can affect the rectum, ureters, bladder and even the pelvic nerves that control the rectum, bladder and sexual function.
+In this case, endometriosis can affect the rectum (the last part of the intestine that leads to the anus), ureters, bladder and even the pelvic nerves that control the rectum, bladder and sexual function.

 Endometriosis can also affect the sciatic nerve and all pelvic nerves, including the obturator nerve (a lumbar nerve) and the femoral (thigh) nerves.
 Hormone therapy is not effective in endometriosis of the pelvic nerves – it even carries the risk of unnecessarily delaying surgical treatment of the disease.
 Surgical treatment is necessary to avoid irreversible damage to the nerves leading to motor deficits, particularly raising and lowering the foot.
 Removal of endometriosis on the sciatic nerve is the most demanding of all pelvic procedures.
 The use of tiny cameras provides for minimally invasive, highly precise treatment with the best possible protection of the nerves.